alanhkarp/SitePassword/README.md

 If you click the *More* button, you'll see and *Instructions* button.
 Clicking it will take you to [SitePassword](https://sitepassword.alanhkarp.com) where you can open the instructions.

+There is a *Download Site Data* button at the bottom of the page.
+Clicking it lets you save your settings in a file you can reference if you're at a machine that doesn't have your SitePassword settings.
+This data doesn't contain anything that would seriously compromise your security if it got exposed, but you shouldn't publish it widely.

 ## Using the SitePassword Web Page

 The SitePassword <a href="sitepassword.alanhkarp.com">web page</a>
-can use bookmarks created by the extension to sutomate filling in the form.
+can use bookmarks created by the extension to automate filling in the form.
 Simply find the appropriate bookmark in the SitePasswordData bookmark folder, and paste it into the top field on the form.
 You will see the domainname, site name, and user